OEM for least squares problems: CONVERGENCE OF THE OEM ALGORITHM

-For (\ref{pls}), the penalty function $P(\vb;\lambda)$ typically is not sufficiently smooth and $R$ in (\ref{R}) does not have an analytic form.
+For (\ref{pls}), the penalty function $P(\vb;\lambda)$ typically is not sufficiently smooth and $R$ in (\ref{R}) has no analytic form.
 Theorem~\ref{th:rate} gives an upper bound of $R_{\mathrm{net}}$, the value of $R$ for the elastic-net penalty in (\ref{netP}) with $\lambda_1,\lambda_2\geqslant0$.

 \begin{theorem} For $\m{\Delta}$ from (\ref{Xc}), if (\ref{XcdI}) holds, then $R_{\mathrm{NET}}\leqslant R_0$. \end{theorem}